HMS Affray (P421): Modification

 On 11 March 1949 she was transferred to the 5th Submarine Flotilla reserve and entered drydock to be retrofitted with a snort mast (snorkel device)—a pneumatically raised and lowered steel tube which, when in the vertical position, worked as an air induction/exhaust emission device.
 Once vertical it was self-locking and drew air into the submarine at periscope depth, permitting the submarine to charge batteries and run diesels for propulsion below the surface, allowing the sub to remain underwater.
 At the point where the air intake entered the pressure hull of the submarine, there was a bulbous casting—set about half a metre above the hull, this housed the main induction valve.
-This very important casing was totally concealed and protected by the free-flooding hull.
-The snort mast on the Affray was designed for both air intake and exhaust venting; this was later changed so the snort mast was an air intake only and the exhaust was moved to the rear of the conning tower.
+This very important casting was totally concealed and protected by the free-flooding hull.
+The snort mast on the Affray was designed for both air intake and exhaust venting; this was later changed to be an air intake only and the exhaust was moved to the rear of the conning tower.
 The snort mast had a float valve that would close automatically if the submarine dropped below periscope depth.
 In December of that same year Affray was sent to the Mediterranean; it was recorded during deep dives in this sea that she began "leaking like a sieve" and that the Admiralty-class diesels started leaking oil.

 In January 1951 Affray was transferred to Portsmouth Naval base to join Reserve group "G".
 In March she was brought out of reserve, and Lieutenant John Blackburn DSC was appointed CO and given the task of bringing her and the new crew up to operational status.